Skip advert

 Never let a buyer test-drive the car without you in the vehicle and take a friend or family member with you for extra security if you can.
 Always be sure where the keys are and never leave the buyer alone with the keys and car, even if it’s just to grab something from inside the house – there’s nothing to stop them from driving off.

 Allow the buyer to choose the test-drive route – especially if they’re familiar with the area – but be clear how long or far you’re happy for the test drive to last and, if necessary, ask them to stop and head back.
-It’s normal for a buyer to want to test that the car accelerates correctly, and they may want to test the brakes, but if you feel they’re driving irresponsibly or abusing the car, tell them to stop, as you’re still the owner.
+It’s normal for a buyer to want to test that the car accelerates correctly, and they may want to test the brakes, but if you feel they’re driving irresponsibly or abusing the car, ask them to stop.

 Advertisement - Article continues below